netenglabs/suzieq/docs/developer/updating_test_data.md

 pytest
 ```

-This test will delete the test data from your directory in tests/integration/sqcmds/cumulus-input and cumulus-samples.
+This test will delete the test data from your directory in `tests/integration/sqcmds/cumulus-input` and `cumulus-samples`.
 so you don't have to do anything.
 If this is a git
 directory it will git rm the data.
 It will also update the files in
-tests/integration/samples/sqcmds.
+`tests/integration/samples/sqcmds`.

-Then you should check in the tests/data directories and the tests/integration/sqcmds
+Then you should check in the `tests/data` directories, and the `tests/integration/sqcmds`

 ```bash
 git add tests/data/sqcmds/cumulus-samples/ tests/data/sqcmds/cumulus-input/